 Which Pears Pair Best with Chocolate

-There are several varieties of pears and some of them differs a lot in terms of sweetness and juiciness.
+There are several varieties of pears and some of them differ a lot in terms of sweetness and juiciness.
 I think these pancakes would come out delicious with any type of pears, but see below a list of the most common varieties of pears and their main differences.

 For a perfectly balanced pairing with dark chocolate, you should use the sweeter varieties.

 - Conference Pears.
 This is the variety I used for my pancakes.
-It’s a variety developed in Britain and it’s also very common in the Netherlands where I live.
-The texture is fine and soft and the flavour is very sweet.
+It's a variety developed in Britain and it's also very common in the Netherlands where I live.
+The texture is fine and soft and the flavor is very sweet.

 - Bosc Pears.
 This variety is similar in appearance to the Conference Pears, but they're crunchier when raw.
 They're most often used for poaching as they hold their shape well when cooked.
 The riper they are, the sweeter they become.

 - Bartlett / Williams.
 This is also another one of my favorite pear varieties.
 They are very common in Italy and often used in cakes and pies for their sweetness.
-They’re very juicy and sweet and I would definetely recommend this variety for this recipe.
+They're very juicy and sweet and I would definitely recommend this variety for this recipe.